kaustubhdeokar/Company-OAs/readme.md

 ## Web scraping tool
-- Built using python fastapi and beautifulsoup4.
+- Built using python Fast api and beautifulsoup4.
-- Configurable storage support
+- Configurable storage support / local or configurable db string.
-  - local or configurable db string.
+- Response caching support using Redis.
-- Response caching support using redis.
+- Proxy used (scrapper-api) to fetch results.
 - Notifying scraping status with console or api
 - Using inbuilt simple fast api authentication.